CHATEAUFORGE-LLC/QuantumZero-SDK/README.md

 # QuantumZero-SDK
-The QuantumZero-SDK repository provides a set of reusable, standardized libraries that enable third-party applications or services to integrate with the QuantumZero identity platform.
-The SDK abstracts complex cryptographic operations and Decentralized Identity (DID) workflows, allowing partners to perform authentication, validate Verifiable Credentials, and interact with Zero-Knowledge Proof (ZKP) challenges using simple, well-documented functions.
+The QuantumZero-SDK repository provides reusable SDKs plus reference issuer/verifier apps and Docker tooling to integrate with the QuantumZero identity platform.
+The SDKs abstract cryptographic operations and Decentralized Identity (DID) workflows, allowing partners to perform authentication, validate Verifiable Credentials, and interact with Zero-Knowledge Proof (ZKP) challenges using simple, well-documented functions.

 ## SDK Components